About Me

 Sometimes the younger (and occasionally even the older) crowd prefers to fidget

 while we talk.
-I have a number of fidget toys in my office and we also have access
+I have a number of fidget toys in my office.
+I often find that this helps

 make the process less awkward for middle-high school students (and even adults) who may not be used to this process.